angular/angular/aio/content/guide/glossary.md

 When building reactive forms:

-* The "source of truth" is the component.
+* The "source of truth", the form model, is defined in the component class.
 The validation is defined using code in the component.
-* Each control is explicitly created in the component class with `new FormControl()` or with `FormBuilder`.
+* Each control is explicitly created in the component class by creating a `FormControl` instance manually or with `FormBuilder`.
 * The template input elements do *not* use `ngModel`.
-* The associated Angular directives are prefixed with `Form`, such as `FormGroup()`, `FormControl()`, and `FormControlName()`.
+* The associated Angular directives are prefixed with `Form`, such as `FormControl`, `FormGroup`, and `FormControlName`.

-Reactive forms are powerful, flexible, and a good choice for more complex data-entry form scenarios, such as dynamic generation of form controls.
+Reactive forms are powerful, flexible, and more scalable for more complex data-entry form scenarios, such as dynamic generation of form controls.

 {@a router}
 {@a router-module}